-Kickoff between Iowa and North Texas is scheduled for 2:30 Saturday afternoon, with the pre-game starting at 12:30 on AM-1300 KGLO.
+Kickoff on Saturday at Kinnick Stadium is scheduled for 2:40 PM with the pre-game starting at 12:30 on AM-1300 KGLO

-Kickoff in Akron on Saturday is scheduled for 11 o’clock.
+Kickoff in Athens Ohio is scheduled for 11 o’clock on Saturday.

 EAGAN, Minn.
 (AP) — Kirk Cousins has typically performed well on plays with an extra pass rusher.
 All it takes is one colossal mistake on a blitz and the whole game can go awry.
 The Minnesota Vikings were reminded of that in their season opener against Tampa Bay.
 Buccaneers safety Antoine Winfield Jr. knocked the ball away from Cousins on a sack and recovered it at the 18-yard line to set up a field goal that proved to be the winning margin.
 The Vikings play at Philadelphia tonight.
 The Eagles led the NFL in sacks per pass attempt last season.

 IOWA FALLS — The NIACC volleyball team was swept at Ellsworth in an Iowa Community College Athletic Conference contest last night, 25-8, 25-16, 25-20.
 Ellie Hanna had five kills and four blocks, while Jaida Hansen had four kills and four blocks.
 NIACC drops to 8-8 overall and 0-3 in the conference and will travel on Friday and Saturday to the Heartland Community College Invitational in Normal Illinois.

 WEST BURLINGTON — The NIACC women’s soccer team beat Southeastern Community College 2-1 on Wednesday afternoon in a non-conference contest in West Burlington.
 Karly Holm and Gabriella Medeiros scored for the Trojans, who improve to 2-3 overall and will open conference play Saturday afternoon at Northeast Community College.